zenomt/webid-auth-protocol/README.md

 The agent determines to use the WebID-TLS mode.

-The agent sends, using its WebID-TLS client certificate, to the `webid_tls_endpoint` URI.
+The agent sends, using its WebID-TLS client certificate, to the `client_cert_endpoint` URI.
 The origin for this URI will probably be different from the original request URI, in order for the server to request a client certificate in the TLS handshake.
 It is assumed that the original server that responded with